 Relationship Coaching can help you talk things through and move forward.
 It doesn’t matter if you’re married, living together, single, gay or straight we are here to help you.

-Roslin has a Diploma in Counselling, is a qualified Clinical Supervisor and has also trained as Relationship Coach.
-She is a Registered Practitioner Member of COSCA Scotland’s Professional Body for Counselling & Psychotherapy and abide by their official Code of Practice and Ethics.
-She will also receive regular supervision as stipulated by COSCA.
-You can view her registration details on the COSCA website or by following the link below.
+All our counsellors have or are working towards their Diplomas in Counselling.
+Roslin also has a Diploma in Clinical Supervision.
+Our counsellors who offer relationship coaching are Certified Relationship Coaches.
+All our counsellors are Registered Members of either BACP or COSCA Scotland’s Professional Body for Counselling & Psychotherapy and abide by their official Code of Practice and Ethics.
+They also receive regular supervision as stipulated by BACP and COSCA.
+You can view there registration details on the BACP & COSCA's websites or by following the links below.